OuyangDanwen/rest-api-development/README.md

 #### Question 2: Are there any security considerations your team thought about?

-We have identified the following security considerations, however it had been stated in the assignment brief that there is no need to implement the actual security measures to counter these issues.
+We had identified the following security considerations, however it had been stated in the assignment brief that there is no need to implement the actual security measures to counter these issues.

 Implemented:
 - Password hashing using bcrypt
-- Client-side XSS sanitiser using DOMPurify
+- Client-side XSS sanitisation using DOMPurify

 Considered but not implemented:
 - JWT for better management of the authentication token
+- Basic Auth tokens to prevent direct access to the API endpoints
 - Enhanced challenge/response password authentication to prevent login timing attacks
 - CSRF tokens
 - Server-side XSS sanitisation

 #### Question 3: Are there any improvements you would make to the API specification to improve the security of the web application?

+Include a Basic Auth token to be sent along with every RESTful API call; this token will be generated upon login and subsequently validated on the server-side.
+This prevents direct access to the API endpoints (without the need for a user login), which otherwise represents a potential information leak.

 #### Question 4: Are there any additional features you would like to highlight?